robinadr/smarter-archives/readme.txt

 = 3.2.5 =

-* Fix issue with setting default options
+* Fix issue with setting default options in shortcode
-* Updated to WP 5.5
+* Updated compatibility up to WordPress 5.5

 = 3.2.4 =